-Deciding how much of a percentage share to give each spouse depends on several factors, including the age of the children, the future contributions of the spouses, and the anticipated earning capacity (and borrowing capacity) of the spouse who will need to rehouse when the property is sold.
-Where the spouse who has the percentage interest is still making a significant contribution by paying the mortgage and/or spousal maintenance, a 50% share of the property may be appropriate.
-Where that is not the case, and if the spouse remaining in the property is continuing to provide the main care for the children for several years then the percentage could be set at between 30% and 40%.
+Deciding how much of a percentage share to give each partner depends on several factors, including the age of the children, the future contributions of each partner, and the anticipated earning capacity (and borrowing capacity) of the partner who will need to rehouse when the property is sold.
+Where the partner who is not living in the property is still making a significant contribution by paying the mortgage and/or maintenance for the other partner, a 50% share of the property may be appropriate.
+Where that is not the case, and if the partner remaining in the property is continuing to provide the main care for the children for several years then the percentage might be set at between 30% to 40%.

-The percentage share to be retained is specified at the time of the agreement so that both spouses have certainty.
-The value which the non-resident spouse receives in due course will be a percentage of the value at the point of sale rather than the value at the time of any agreement reflected in a consent order.
+The percentage share to be retained is specified at the time of the agreement so that both parties have certainty.
+The value which the non-resident partner receives in due course will be a percentage of the value at the point of sale rather than the value at the time of any agreement reflected in a consent order.

-These clauses need careful drafting and it would be sensible to take advice from a solicitor.
-Mesher Orders will normally result in the property being transferred to the spouse who is going to continue to live in it with the other spouse having a legal charge to protect their percentage interest.
+These clauses need careful drafting, and it would be sensible to take advice from a solicitor.
+Mesher Orders will normally result in the property being transferred to the partner who is going to continue to live in it with the other partner having a legal charge to protect their percentage interest.
 Whether that is possible will depend on the attitude of the mortgage company.
-It will also be important to agree and record each spouse's responsibility to pay the mortgage, utilities and insurance for the property, and for continuing decoration and repair, to avoid confusion or disputes in the future.
+It will also be important to agree and record each partner's responsibility to pay the mortgage, utilities, and insurance for the property, and for continuing decoration and repair, to avoid confusion or disputes in the future.

-5. Equal division if there are enough assets to do so, after both spouses' needs have been met
+6. Equal division if there are enough assets to do so, after both partners' needs have been met

-In some cases, there will be enough assets involved that it will be possible to meet both spouses' needs comfortably, and for there to be a significant surplus left over.
-It may be the case that an equal share of all the assets would cover both spouses' needs.
+In some cases, there will be enough assets involved that it will be possible to meet both partners' needs comfortably, and for there to be a significant surplus left over.
+It may be the case that an equal share of all the assets would cover both partners' needs.
 If so, the law is likely to regard equal sharing as the fair outcome, particularly after a long marriage.